arun-prasath/finbot/README.md

 ![Security architecture](./security_architecture.png)

-When a new customer starts up the conversationn, a new token is generated.
+When a new customer starts up the conversation, a new token is generated.
 The generated token is then stored in local storage for further communication until it expires.

 When a user resumes the chat-session before the token expiry, the token from the local storage will be validated (using validation API) and then used for communication.